 A native of Shepherdstown, West Virginia, Will grew up floating and fly fishing on the Potomac River.
 He once spent $5 (US) on an iPhone app that makes ambient rain sounds—an anecdote meant to illustrate his love of thunderstorms, not his business acumen.

 Leemor’s driving interest in language and storytelling led her to m+p in August of 2014.
 Since joining the team, Leemor has worked on messaging strategies across multiple industries and countries.
 She brings with her an ability to identify, break down, and analyze the difference between language that works and language that doesn’t.

 Leemor graduated with honors from Johns Hopkins University with a major in Writing and minor in Entrepreneurship and Management.
 She also studied creative writing and English literature in Cambridge, England and the interplay between Italian politics, history, and literature in Florence, Italy.
 Currently living in New York, she often walks past Bikram yoga classes only to be lured in, yet again, by the Mr. Softee truck across the street.

-In her two years at maslansky + partners, Ali has worked on messaging strategies for a range of clients in the pharmaceutical, automotive, and financial services industries.
+In her three years at maslansky + partners, Ali has worked on messaging strategies for a range of clients in the financial services, pharmaceutical, and automotive industries.
 She specializes in training organizations on the "why" behind language that works, and brings with her a passion for uncovering the right thing to say when the emotional stakes are high.

 Ali graduated cum laude in History and Literature from Harvard College, with minors in Global Health Policy and French.
 Living in Florida, Alabama, Tennessee, Massachusetts, and briefly France and Botswana gave her a deep love of exploring new places.
 When not at her desk, she can be found scouting out the many new-to-her restaurants across NYC.